uQr/cordova-docs/DPS_test/articles/debug-and-test/debug-using-visual-studio.md

    ms.workload="na"
    ms.date="09/10/2015"
    ms.author="mikejo"/>
-# Debug Your App Built with Visual Studio Tools for Apache Cordova
+# Debug your app built with Visual Studio Tools for Apache Cordova

 Visual Studio brings a seamless and common tooling experience for developing Cordova apps across app types and device platforms.
 However, in this early release, not all device platforms support all Visual Studio debugger and diagnostic capabilities, as shown in the following table.